SamScholefield/mbacFirebase/README.md

 # mbacFirebase
-Populate Firebase with ManageBac data for faster retrieval.
+Use Google Apps Script to Populate Firebase with ManageBac data for faster retrieval.

+This project came about due to restrictions within ManageBac meaning that only assigned class teachers can obtain class lists, and only Account admins can use the directory.

+Teachers and middle level leaders at our institution had a need to access and use lists based on class or school division membership.
+These lists contain the student and Parent 1/Parent 2 contact details and salutations.

 #Enable API access to Managebac